wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 ```

 ### Forms
 Another place when you can use a power of RxJS are forms.
-We can use all the knowledge we gained up to this point and see how we can create reactive login form.
+We can use all of the knowledge that we have gained up to this point and see how we can create a reactive login form.

 First, let's start with adding `ReactiveFormsModule` from `@angular/forms` to the module.
 Then we can make use of the reactive forms introduced in Angular 2.
-Here's how it can look like:
+Here's how it can look:

 ```ts
 import { FormBuilder, FormGroup } from '@angular/forms'